VirtoCommerce/vc-module-search/README.md

 ```
 This provider stores documents on a standalone <a href="https://www.elastic.co/products/elasticsearch" target="_blank">Elasticsearch</a> server.
 * **server** is a network address of the server.
-* **scope** is a commont name (prefix) of all indexes.
-Each document type is stored in a seaprate index.
+* **scope** is a common name (prefix) of all indexes.
+Each document type is stored in a separate index.
 Full index name is `scope-documenttype`.
 One server can serve multiple indexes.

 ### Lucene
 ```